 It’s also very easy to add interactive features to your website.
 Most website builders will have a click-to-add option for Google Maps, YouTube/Vimeo embeds, web forms, and more.
 This makes your customers more likely to share and spend more time on your website.

 You can read how Weebly stacks up against Wix and WordPress in our website builder buyer’s guide, or go ahead and check out our step-by-step instructions on how to create a website using Weebly.

-When to Use a Website Builder Besides Weebly – Ecommerce Website ($29/month)
+When to Use a Website Builder Besides Weebly – Ecommerce Website ($15/month)

 If you’re just selling one or two products, Weebly has the capability to handle this.
 However, if the primary purpose of your website is to sell products, you may want to choose a website builder that specializes in creating an online store.
-We recommend Shopify as the best dedicated e-commerce platform since it’s all-in-one multichannel selling solution includes a full suite of web store, marketplace, social, and in-person selling tools.
+Volusion is an all-in-one ecommerce software that helps you to create and manage your online store, sell your products, and market your business.
 It’s pricing is comparable to Weebly’s ecommerce plan at $15 per month and you can try it out for free for 14 days, no credit card required.

 Step 3: Outline Your Website Content

 Now that you know which platform you are going to use, it’s time to decide what your website is going to say.
 Figuring out what to say on your website can be difficult, and one of the main reasons business owners put off creating one.